-Services Connected Supplier

-Gas or liquid petroleum gas ☐ Octopus Energy

-Water mains or private water supply ✓ Mains

-Mains drainage✓MainsTelephone✓VirginCable TV or satellite✓VirginBroadband✓Virgin b.
-Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply $\overline{\checkmark}$ Scottish water Electricity abla Scottish power Mains drainage $\overline{\checkmark}$ Scottish water Telephone $\overline{\checkmark}$ Bt Cable TV or satellite Broadband $\overline{\checkmark}$ Bt b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Don't know If you have answered yes, please give details: b.

-b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Yes

-Colony houses have joint responsibility for the roof etc with the other 3 homes in the block.

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+Yes If you have answered yes, please give details: All common areas C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give e details: e.
+As far as you are aware, do any of you property, for example to put out their r If you have answered yes, please give e details: f.
+As far as you are aware, is there a pul blic right of w ay across any part of your property?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)